 Submitters' Comments Applicant's Comments Officer's Responses Visual Privacy Concerns from first floor balcony looking south.
 We have applied screening to the side of the Balcony to eliminate overlooking into the neighbours pool area.
 Amended plans were received following a request from the City to provide screening to the balcony.
 The elevation includes obscure glass screening to the southern side of the balcony to prevent overlooking to the south onto No. 133 River Way.
 The comment is UPHELD.
-Solar access of 23.7% in lieu of permitted 21.645%.
-Concern in relation to overshadowing of pool area which is heavily dependent on direct solar access for heating the water which will have a detrimental effect on amenity, Overshadowing is consistent with the pattern generated by the existing dwelling.
-Dwelling on No. 30 Sulman Avenue is too far away to generate an overshadowing impact, therefore very unlikely that No. 133 will be overshadowed to The solar access has been discussed in Part (e) of the report and has been determined to comply with the Design Principle of Clause 5.4.2 of the Residential Design Codes.
-The comment is NOT UPHELD.
+Solar access of Overshadowing is The solar access has been 23.7% in lieu of consistent with the discussed in Part (e) of the permitted 21.645%. pattern generated by report and has been Concern in relation the existing dwelling. determined to comply with the to overshadowing of Dwelling on No. 30 Design Principle of Clause 5.4.2 pool area which is Sulman Avenue is too of the Residential Design heavily dependent far away to generate Codes. on direct solar an overshadowing access for heating impact, therefore very The comment is NOT UPHELD. the water which will unlikely that No. 133 have a detrimental will be overshadowed effect on amenity, to greater extent of particularly in early 25%.